Skip to content

 EOF

-NOTE: The environment defined in the Kubernetes manifest won't be considered once your app is attested.
+NOTE: The environment variables defined in the Kubernetes manifest won't be considered once your app is attested.
 The environment will be retrieved from your session file.

 Deploy your attested app: